-Except where testimony is to be taken beyond the limits of the State, or beyond the limits of the county or city for which the Court exercises jurisdiction, no commissions to take testimony shall issue.
+Except where testimony is to be taken beyond the limits of the State, or beyond the limits of the county or city for which the Court exercises jurisdiction, no commission to take testimony shall issue.
 The Circuit Court for each of the counties, and the Supreme Bench of Baltimore City shall each appoint experienced and competent examiners, in number sufficient for the proper conduct of the Court's business, who shall, upon qualification, be officers of the Court; and for any special reason, a special examiner may be appointed.
-These examiners shall have authority to issue subpoenas for witnesses, administer oaths, notify parties of the time of their sittings, and to preserve order and decorum during their sessions.
-Any persons refusing to obey subpoenas issued by such examiners, or who shall be guilty of violating the order and proper decorum of the sessions of said examiners while in the discharge of their duties, shall be reported by the examiners, together with the facts of the case, to the Court; and, upon hearing, the Court, if satisfied of the facts as reported, and that the party was guilty of the matter charged, shall punish the party so offending.
+Each examiner shall have authority to issue subpoenas for witnesses, administer oaths, notify parties of the time of his sittings, and to preserve order and decorum during his sessions.
+Any person refusing to obey a subpoena issued by such examiner, or who shall be guilty of violating the order and proper decorum of the session of an examiner while in the discharge of his duties, shall be reported by the examiner, together with the facts of the case, to the Court; and, upon hearing, the Court, if satisfied of the facts as reported, and that the party was guilty of the matter charged, shall punish the party so offending.